nespinoza/stsci-exocoffee/index.md

 ### ⚫ &nbsp; Who can join the Exocoffee?

-Everyone is invited to join our sessions, in particular STScI folks and the John Hopkins University (JHU) community, as long as you have an interest in exoplanetary science.
+Everyone is invited to join our sessions, in particular STScI folks and the Johns Hopkins University (JHU) community, as long as you have an interest in exoplanetary science.

 ### ⚫ &nbsp; When?
 Where?